 Our Archaeology, Geography and Anthropology laboratory facilities and collections are available for use by external researchers such as Master's and PhD students.
 The rate is £20 per day +VAT.
 To book, please use our online store.

 Fieldwork equipment is also available to be hired by external organisations, community groups and commercial companies, including excavation and survey equipment.
-For enquiries, please contact the Laboratory Technician, David Ashby.
+For enquiries, please contact the Laboratory Manager, Dr David Ashby.
 Please note, you must supply a valid insurance certificate demonstrating the equipment you are hiring from us is covered for the duration of the booking period.

 Find out more

-Criminology and Forensics
+Criminology and Forensic Science

 In line with our values of sustainability and social justice, we are currently working towards achieving Green Lab status.
 My Green Lab is considered the global standard for best practice in laboratory sustainability.
 Find out more about My Green Lab.
-Our application is a joint initiative between our laboratory technician and the University's Centre for Student Engagement.

 January 2020 saw the launch of a new Crime Scene House (CSH).
 The CSH can be used for briefings, undertaking crime scene photography, packaging of evidence and as a Blood Pattern Analysis (BPA) space.